 2010 – The Department of Public Safety headquarters building on Carroll Avenue is dedicated.

 2011 – Phase 1 of improvements at Bicentennial Park is completed.

-Walnut Grove Elementary, named after the school Bob Jones built about 1920 for his grandchildren because they could not attend whites-only schools, opens on North White Chapel Boulevard.
+Walnut Grove Elementary, named after the school Bob Jones built in 1920 for his grandchildren because they could not attend schools for whites only, opens on North White Chapel Boulevard.

 2012 – North Park, on East Dove Road, opens as Southlake’s third community park.